abhi10/CKAD-Prep/CKAD Notes.md

 Performance Knowledge.
 Kubernetes Documentation.

+Keep the code - DEVOPS15 - handy while registering for the CKA or CKAD exams at Linux Foundation to get a 15% discount.

-Tips:
+#H2 Tips:
 1> k8.io Documentation
-2> Understand Concepts in Exam Curriculum (Link the Curriculum) 3> Be Goot at YAML - Take course in LA
+2> Understand Concepts in Exam Curriculum (Link the Curriculum) 3> Be Good at YAML - Take course in LA
 4> Time Management:
    > nano editor - Document and Practice ShortCuts
    > kubectl alias